link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Shall collect and manage up to 100 balls at a time

- - Shall be cost-efficient compared to other high priced competitors such as the Tennibot
+ - Shall be cost-efficient compared to other high priced competitors such as the Tennibot [1]

-   * Tennibot Rover Autonomous Tennis Assistant [Collector] valued at $2995

- - Shall implement remote control functions as an alternative to a new machine such as Playmaker
+ - Shall implement the use of a remote controller to operate the machine as an alternative to a new machine such as Playmaker [2]

-  * Playmaker's Manual Ball Mower valued at $595

  - Shall comply with 49 CFR 173.185 to prevent short-circuits damage